 Support and Empower Constituents: The TS Alliance can account for approximately 18 percent of the estimated U.S.-based tuberous sclerosis complex-affected population in our constituent database.
 To gain a measurable impact of our effectiveness, our target is to identify and serve a minimum of 25 percent of the U.S. population by 2018 through direct service and peer-to-peer support programs for individuals of all ages.
 Based on our effective model of community advocacy and support, we will extend our scope of services through the establishment of Global Alliances, or franchises of our organization around the world.
 Finally, we want to broaden the outreach of TSC Clinics and their comprehensive service through the use of telemedicine to improve the quality of life and lifespan care for individuals with TSC.

 Educate and Mobilize to Increase Investment: To expand research and community programming, we must engage with a wider range of potential donors to diversify our fundraising sources.
-The implementation of an updated communication plan to be developed by the Matale Line will be one avenue for cultivating a new generation of individual, foundation, and corporate supporters.
+The implementation of updated communication strategies will be one avenue for cultivating a new generation of individual, foundation, and corporate supporters.
 Further, we hope to engage and to energize our grassroots community through new, innovative fundraising techniques such as crowd-sourcing, allowing them to participate in research decision making or participating in new special events.
 Finally, we will formulate new branded campaigns (similar to Unlock the Cure) targeted to funding strategic initiatives while increasing contributions to the Endowment Fund that creates less reliance on special events and sustains long-term growth of the organization.

 Build and Strengthen Organization: The goal by 2018 is to grow revenue by 19 percent over FY2013 to $5.5 million with program expenses at 80 percent and fundraising and administration expenses at 20 percent.
 To accomplish this, the TS Alliance needs to recruit new board members with a commitment to realizing specific strategies in the strategic plan and with a commitment to increasing contributions from non-event sources.
 We also know the organization is most successful when we retain talented staff with the capacity for growing programs and services, invest in their career development and training, and create succession plans for any retirements or continuity of the organization.
 Moreover, to accomplish the aggressive growth in the strategic plan, we need to invest in future staff resources.